Cost of Living by State (Updated 2024)

 As a result, America has become a renter nation — and millions of Americans find themselves deprived of the traditional means of acquiring familial wealth.
 Soaring rent prices mean little money left over to save for a down payment.
 Renters must also contend with frequent monthly increases.
 Homeowners with a fixed-rate mortgage, however, enjoy the same payment over the life of their loan.

 Consider your personal living situation.
 Do you live alone, or do you split costs with someone else?
 Will you rent or obtain a mortgage?
 Answering these and other similar questions will help you budget, plan and ultimately decide which housing option and destination are right for you.
-Considering cost of living by state can help you decide where you should set down your roots.
+Considering the cost of living by state can help you decide where you should set down your roots.

 Food